Quagmire theory: Vietnam and U.S. History

 The Vietnam saga started with the colonization of the country by the French in 1887.
 In 1941, Japan tried to expand its empire by invading Vietnam.
 The Vietminh, a communist guerilla group, formed in order to successfully drive off the Japanese.
 After World War II, Harry S. Truman, instituted the foreign policy of containment.
 First presented in 1946, the goal was to try to contain communism and keep it from spreading around the world.
 In the same year, the First Indochina war commenced.
 This war between the Vietminh and the French concluded with the Battle of Dien Bien Phu, a decisive victory for the Vietminh.
-Two states emerged from the First Indochina War: the Communist-ruled north and the south, split by the 17th parallel-agreed upon at the Geneva Convention in 1954.
+Two states emerged from the First Indochina War: the Communist-ruled north and the south, split by the 17th parallel-agreed upon at the Geneva Conference in 1954.
 Soon after, in 1955, war broke out between the north and south.
 Domino theory, a well-accepted theory during that time period, introduced by Dwight D. Eisenhower, stated that if one country fell to communism, then the rest of southeast Asia would fall to communism.

 The U.S involvement did not come without warning.
 French president Charles de Gaulle warned John F. Kennedy that Vietnam was a "a bottomless military and political swamp.".
 In 1963, with the approval of the CIA, South Vietnam president Ngo Dinh Diem was overthrown and killed.
 This sparked a tumultuous period in south Vietnamese politics with many leaders taking over and then quickly losing power.
 This allowed the north to establish ideological strongholds in the south.